The Dunning-Kruger effect can lead to technical debt

 Failure to communicate long-term business strategy

-Moreover, the resources that support those alteration efforts might have been unnecessary if senior managers had kept technologists better informed about long-term business strategy.
-In some cases, the result would have been a reallocation of those resources to other pursuits, including technical debt retirement.
-To ensure alignment of engineering decisions with long-term business strategy, engineering decision makers must be aware of long-term and intermediate-term enterprise strategy.
-When they are aware, they can anticipate the engineering needs of the enterprise.
+Failure to communicate long-term business strategy can lead to increased technical debt, because engineering decisions that aren’t aligned with business strategy can result in what later becomes technical debt.
+As business strategy veers away from the assumptions underlying those misaligned engineering decisions, engineers must alter implementations to track the strategy.
+Technical debt can form during those alteration efforts.
+Moreover, the expenditure of resources to support those alteration efforts might have been unnecessary if engineers had been better informed about long-term business strategy.
+In some cases, those resources could have been allocated to other pursuits, including technical debt retirement.
+To ensure alignment of engineering decisions with long-term business strategy, engineering decision-makers must be aware of long-term and intermediate-term enterprise strategy.
+When they’re well informed, they can anticipate the engineering needs of the enterprise.
 And they’re more likely to make decisions that are compatible with strategy.

 A plug-in electric vehicle being recharged

 Recharging a plug-in electric vehicle.
 The dominance of petroleum-powered vehicles is nearing its end.
 Further investment in the petroleum-based fuels infrastructure is now inconsistent with what the global economy has chosen as its strategic intent.
 Electric vehicles are still out of the reach of most consumers, but they would be wise to favor long range vehicles.
-As electric vehicles become ascendant, petroleum filling stations will become more widely spaced.
-The wider spacing reduces the metaphorical interest charges on the technical debt of yet-to-be-retired petroleum powered vehicles.
+As electric vehicles become ascendant, petroleum filling stations will become more widely spaced, because they add to the metaphorical interest charges on the technical debt of yet-to-be-retired petroleum powered vehicles.
 During the transition to electric power dominance, a long-range petroleum-powered vehicle offers clear advantages over its shorter-range cousins.

-The effect is bi-directional.
+Moreover, the effect is bi-directional.
 Strategists can benefit from understanding the effect their strategies have on technological activity.
 For example, consider the process of choosing among strategic options.
 A favorable outcome is more likely if strategists know the effects of each option on the technical debt portfolio.

 To gain effective control of technical debt, senior management must regard the technical elements of the enterprise as strategic partners [Woodard 2013] [Ross 2000] [Brenner 2016a].
 Policymakers can make important contributions to enhancing communication between strategists and technologists.